ilyaivanov/e/readme.txt

 Backlog
    - Autoscroll when going down or up (postponed)
    - Move typescript access to service worker for snappy UI
    - Try to preserve cursor position after formatting.
-VS Code is not doing a perfect job, but quite a good job at this
+VS Code is not doing a perfect job, but quite a good job at this (use formatWithCursor from prettier)
    - Add 'desired' column position, so that when you move vertically, your cursor stays on the same col if posible
    - Multiple cursors
    - Cache d.ts and js files (make it working as PWA offline using another service worker)